jboss-fuse/fuse-karaf/quickstarts/cxf/rest/README.md

 * Maven 3.3.1 or higher
 * JDK 1.8
-* JBoss Fuse 7
+* Red Hat Fuse 7

 Build and Deploy the Quickstart
 -------------------------------

 1. Change your working directory to `rest` directory.
 2. Run `mvn clean install` to build the quickstart.
-3. Start JBoss Fuse 7 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).
+3. Start Red Hat Fuse 7 by running bin/fuse (on Linux) or bin\fuse.bat (on Windows).
-4. In the JBoss Fuse console, enter the following command:
+4. In the Red Hat Fuse console, enter the following command:

         bundle:install -s mvn:org.jboss.fuse.quickstarts/cxf-rest/${project.version}